-The mill was profitable under Bivings’ leadership until the late 1840s, when it struggled due to an economic downfall.
+The mill was profitable under Bivings’ leadership until the late 1840s, when it struggled due to an economic downturn.
 Bivings and his business partners had a dispute around this time, and he decided to give up his stake in the mill and leave the area in 1854.

 After Dr. Bivings left, the mill fell into bankruptcy and was auctioned off in 1856 to a group of businessmen, one being Dexter Converse.
 Converse later founded D.E.
 Converse Company, bought out his business partners, and took over mill operations.
 Under Converse’s control the mill was successful again, and he renamed the town and mill Glendale in 1878 at his wife’s suggestion.